Zebiano/Labeler/README.md

         Upload custom labels to repository.
 Skips already existing labels.

     -e, --emptyLabelsFile
-        Remove every label from the labels.json file.
+        Remove every label from the 'labels.json' file.

     -R, --resetLabelsFile
-        Reset labels.json by overwriting labels.json with the default labels.
+        Reset 'labels.json' by overwriting 'labels.json' with the default labels.

     -p, --path
-        Return the path for labels.json file.
+        Return the path for 'labels.json' file.

 EXAMPLES
-    Delete all labels from the repository and upload custom ones stored under labels.json to the repository: labeler -dur Labeler
+    Delete all labels from the repository and upload custom ones stored under 'labels.json' to the repository: labeler -dur Labeler

     Same as above but without the confirmation questions: labeler -fdur Labeler

-    Delete every label from labels.json and add new labels to it: labeler -en
+    Delete every label from 'labels.json' and add new labels to it: labeler -en

     Using GitHub Enterprise hosts:
         labeler -dur Labeler -H github.yourhost.com

     Delete and upload all labels from a GHE organization: labeler -dub -H github.yourhost.com
 ```

 I've tried my best to create a tool for everyone!
 If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`.
 If you fancy writing less, run `labeler -c` and save your values.
-Those will be your default ones (unless specified by a flag).
+Those will be your default ones (unless overridden by a flag).

 `labeler` comes with some predefined labels, but you can of course use your own.
 By running  `labeler -en`, you'll start a fresh new file.
 The `path` to the file will be in the terminal, in case you prefer to open and edit it with your editor of choice.

 ## Commands
-#### `labeler -c`
+### `labeler -c`

 Interactive CLI for the config.
 Most likely the first command to run.
 I recommend setting the `token` and the `owner`, as they rarely change usually.
 If you want to remove an entry, simply enter nothing when asked.

 - **token**: Personal GitHub Access Token.
 Create one called "Labeler" [here](https://github.com/settings/tokens) with the following permissions: `repo` and `admin:org`.